ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-tags-popular.md

 ### Cloud Layout Tab

-- **Minimum font size** The minimum font size used for the tags, proportional to the site's default font size (eg "2" means 200% of the default size).
+- **Minimum font size** The minimum font size used for the tags, proportional to the site's default font size (for example `2` means 200% of the default size).
-- **Maximum font size** The maximum font size used for the tags, proportional to the site's default font size (eg "2" means 200% of the default size).
+- **Maximum font size** The maximum font size used for the tags, proportional to the site's default font size (for example `2` means 200% of the default size).